-Brokers and Realtors
+Brokers and Real Estate Agents

 Every state requires real estate agents and brokers to have a license.
-This license is obtained by passing a written examination—more comprehensive for a broker than realtor–and must be renewed every one to two years by attending continuing education courses or seminars.
+This license is obtained by passing a written examination—more comprehensive for a broker than agent–and must be renewed every one to two years by attending continuing education courses or seminars.
 A real estate broker’s license also requires experience in the field (usually one to three years) and a minimum training program of 60 to 90 hours.
 Some states waive the field experience if the applicant has a bachelor’s degree in real estate.

 Appraisers and Assessors

 Appraisers and assessors of real estate are required, by federal law, to be state-licensed or certified if they are involved in any federally related transactions with a loan amount of $250,000 or more.
-Appraisers are not required to have a license on loan amounts less than this, but many states require practicing appraisers to have a license, just as they do brokers and realtors.
+Appraisers are not required to have a license on loan amounts less than this, but many states require practicing appraisers to have a license, just as they do brokers and agents.

-For real estate appraisers, licensing qualifications vary by state but must conform to the standards set by The Appraisal Foundation, according to the US Department of Labor.
+For real estate appraisers, licensing qualifications vary by state but must conform to the standards set by The Appraisal Foundation, according to the U.S. Department of Labor.
 Property assessors must meet licensing criteria that have been determined by an assessor board at the local or state level.
 One type of state-issued appraiser license allows an appraiser to value any type of property, while another state-issued license, the state-certified residential real property appraiser license, allows an appraiser to value any residential unit of one to four families regardless of value.